 Try this restaurant-worthy all-in-one dish, Chicken Chow Mein!
 Deliciously flavorful and so easy to make!

 Chow Mein, the classic stir-fried egg noodles, is definitely one of the most popular Chinese dishes in and outside China.
 This chicken Chow Mein recipe is actually inspired from Marc of No Recipes.
 I changed some of the ingredients like adding hoisin sauce and omitting the potato starch and Shaoxing wine.
 The truth is I do not have both so I thought I would improvise.

 It turned out really well actually, but that is not surprising since I often use hoisin sauce for marinating and seasoning meat or vegetables.

 I followed his advice to use chicken thighs but forgot to remove the skin.
 No biggie but if you are more health conscious then go skinless.
 However, if you don't want to remove the skin, at least remove the fatty parts.
 These are only good if fried to a crisp (if eaten in moderation) but turn chewy otherwise.

 We invited some friends over last week and this is what I served for lunch with some Filipino Spring Rolls.
 Yes, exactly this one in the pictures.
-I cooked it a few hours earlier, took these photos, cover the skillet with the lid and put it inside the oven and kept it warm at 50°C until it was time to serve.
+I cooked it a few hours earlier, took these photos, cover the skillet with the lid and put it in the oven and kept it warm at 50°C until it was time to serve.
 The resting time actually did it good as it gave the flavors time to set in and blend better.
 Just give it a good toss before serving.